techtabu/spring-boot-examples/caching/embedded-hazelcast/README.md

 1. Use Kubernetes API
 2. Use Kubernetes DNS lookup mode

-If you use Kubernetes API, then you need to run additional configuration to grant permission to use Kubernetes API.
+If you use Kubernetes API, then you need to run additional configuration to add cluster role binding to grant permission to use Kubernetes API.

 On the other hand, if you use DNS look up method, it is not required.
 To use DNS look up mode, instead of kubernetes API add following property to hazelcast.xml.